Igalia/acacia/README.md

 For NodeJS module (optional):
 * `sudo apt install swig libnode-dev node-gyp`

-These bindings dependencies are on my default.
-See *Feature Flags* section below for how to disable them.

 There is a known issue linking the NodeJS module with the Debian default linker.
 So using the gold linker is recommended: